Logic – What is Logic, and Why Talk To Anyone?

 Consider a logic puzzle mentioned by Roy Sorensen: In 1889, Senator John William Harreld married his widow’s sister.
 Senator Harreld married the sister of the woman who was his wife when he died.
 How did he do it without dying beforehand?
 Is it all a terrible legal mistake?
 If Harreld married one sister, she died, and then he married the other sister, and he died, he married his widow’s sister before her sister was a widow, which he later made her when he died.
 The trick is that he did marry his widow’s sister, but not all at once, like the meat in the market.
 In hindsight, we can say and state truly what no one would or could at either wedding, that Harreld did marry his widow’s sister.
 If logic is the study of what can be said with certainty, this is a confusing way of saying something logical, something said, stated, argued and believed, but only afterward, as it wouldn’t have been logical to say at the time he married the woman who would be his widow’s sister.
 If she had known, she might not have married him.

-For Aristotle, as for Heraclitus and many other ancient thinkers, the world is logical because the world is intentionally designed, directed, and ordered around with language by the gods, much as the lord Jehovah says, “Let there be light,” and light and darkness separate like the units of an army commanded by a king.
+For Aristotle, as for Heraclitus and many other ancient thinkers, the world is logical because the world is intentionally designed, directed, and ordered around with language by the gods, much as the Book of Genesis says, “Let there be light,” and light and darkness separate like the units of an army commanded by a king.
 If the world is created by language, before or underlying time, then human language can be logical, correct and in line with the structure of the world.
 But if the world is not structured with human-like words, whether or not there are gods in the ancient or modern world, reality does not have to conform to human logic, talk or thought.
 We have enough trouble sticking to our own words, let alone discovering a world in line with them, and humanity seems to disagree with itself on everything as much as agree.

 Around 2500 BCE in ancient Egypt, two thousand years before there were lectures on logic in Athens, Ptahhotep, who some call the first genuine philosopher in human history, wrote many wise things about saying things and not saying things to others, but listening instead.
 Ptahhotep says speaking is harder than all other work, but listening is better than everything else and unites us.
 Hearing well is speaking well.
 Those who can’t hear others are fools who can’t do anything, see the bad as good, do everything everyone hates, and are blamed for everything.